This post was most recently updated on February 24th, 2020

 1. Shopping in Venice

 3. The Tourists

 5. Alleys and Bridges

 I loved my day in Venice!
-It was magical.
+It was so magical.
 If I had to choose my favorite day in Italy, I think it was this one.
 But then, I probably said that about Cinque Terre and Lake Como too!
-We ate wonderful margherita pizzas for lunch sitting at a tiny counter out of the rain.
+Our lunch was delicious margherita pizzas, sitting at a tiny counter out of the rain.
 We shopped for lace bookmarks, leather handbags, and fringed scarves, sampled tomatoes and fruit from the farmers’ market, enjoyed gelato, and took tons of photos (can’t you tell?).
-We toured the gorgeous St. Mark’s Basilica and walked on raised wooden walkways to avoid the flooding water.
+Our tour of the gorgeous St. Mark’s Basilica was amazing, even though we had to walk raised wooden walkways to avoid the flooding water.
 (A lot of buildings in Venice are slowly sinking).
-We were so sad we couldn’t take photos inside.
+We were so sad we couldn’t take photos inside!
 But I did find this photo on Wikipedia, taken by Ricardo André Frantz:

 We walked down alleys only 3 feet wide and ducked under arches too short for my 6’4″ tall husband.
 There was always a canal or bridge within sight!
 At one point we came to a building with three windows on an upper floor, each with a songbird in a cage.
 My son-in-law began whistling, and the birds mimicked his tune!

 We opted not to ride in a gondola (mostly because of the rain), but we did ride on the vaporetto after our feet wore out.
 We headed back to Padova to search out a restaurant where we could sit and rest for the evening.

 My day in Venice was absolutely wonderful!
 If you’ve been to Venice, what did you like best?
 And if you haven’t been, what do you dream about doing?

 Want to read about all of our adventures in Italy?